rwynn/monstache-showcase/README.md

 # Monstache showcase

 This project shows how monstache can be applied to real data from data.gov.
 The `mongoimport` tool will be used to import 6.5 million records of crime data.

 During the import monstache will be listening for change events on the entire MongoDB deployment and indexing those documents into Elasticsearch.
 Before importing monstache will do a little bit of transformation on the data using a golang plugin to enable certain aggregations in Kibana.

 The golang plugin was used over a Javascript plugin after noticing a dramatic performance increase.

-I recommend that your machine has at least 16GB RAM, 20GB free disk, and 4 or more CPUs.
+I recommend that your machine has at least 16GB RAM, 20GB free disk, and 4 or more CPU cores.
+You may be able to get away with less by decreasing the heap sizes for Elasticsearch in the docker-compose files.

 First you will need to make sure you have `docker` and `docker-compose` installed.
 On desktop systems like Docker Desktop for Mac and Windows, Docker Compose is included as part of those desktop installs.